zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

         https://localhost:10010/application/routes

-    You should see a line:
+    The following line should appear:

         /api/v2/petstore/**: "petstore"

-    This line says that requests to relative gateway paths that start with `/api/v2/petstore/` are routed to the service with service ID `petstore`.
+    This line indicates that requests to relative gateway paths that start with `/api/v2/petstore/` are routed to the service with service ID `petstore`.

-    You successfully defined your Java application.
-If your service is running and you can access its endpoints.
-In case of the sample application it is for example:
+    You successfully defined your Java application if your service is running and you can access the service endpoints.
+The following example is the service endpoint for the sample application:

         https://localhost:10010/api/v2/petstore/pets/1

-## Add the definition in the API Mediation Layer in the Zowe runtime
+## Add a definition in the API Mediation Layer in the Zowe runtime

-After defining and validating the service in YAML format, you are ready to add your service definition to the API Mediation Layer running as a part of the Zowe runtime installation.
+After you define and validate the service in YAML format, you are ready to add your service definition to the API Mediation Layer running as part of the Zowe runtime installation.

+**Follow these steps:**

 1. Locate the Zowe runtime directory.
-The Zowe runtime directory has been chosen during the Zowe installation.
+The Zowe runtime directory was chosen during Zowe installation.
-   Its location is store in the `zowe-install.yaml` file in variable `install:rootDir`.
-We will use the `${zoweRuntime}` symbol in following instructions.
+   Its location is in the `zowe-install.yaml` file in the variable `install:rootDir`.

+    **Note:** We use the `${zoweRuntime}` symbol in following instructions.

 2. Copy your YAML file to the `${zoweRuntime}/api-mediation/api-defs` directory.